dszczyt/django-nested-forms/README.rst

 Description
 ===========

-I use Django for every web project I have to do.
-For most projects, to help users for input their data, I had to create formsets manually, inside forms, and it was really confusing to implement it.
-I searched for projects that could help me creating these kind of forms, and found nothing that could really help me.
-So I created this small python/django class.
+I use Django for all my web projects.

+I like to simplify my applications'forms by nesting them, for example when users can add many photos on a product.

+This class will help you to easily create nested forms in your project.
+I created this for a big project, with many nested forms, and many users love it every days.

 Requirements
 ============